morancium/open-sourced-RAG/readme.md

 Here by default openchat_3.5-GPTQ is being used.
 It requires atleat 6 gigs of VRAM for local inference.

+To understand how to run this repo, please check the `instruct.txt` and accordingly install requirements.txt
+To run this, simpliy use command like:
+`python rag_pipeline.py -s "Image.png" -q "how many years of experience is needed?" "what is the qualification criterion for the job?" "what is the role of the job?" "what is the name of the company??"`

 For more information about the embedding model and LLMs, refer to [Personal Doc](https://morancium.notion.site/open-source-rag-implementation-4da61a3fb61846078c1f75753339980e?pvs=25).